How moving conditions vary across Exeter

 Example 4: Three-bedroom semi across town via Alphington Road, long wheelbase van, three movers.
 School-run congestion reduces route predictability; arrival shifts later, tightening the time beside the entrance and creating additional loading delay.

 Example 5: Three-bedroom apartment near the Quay, Luton van, four movers.
-Loading bay time limit, service-lift booking and CPZ parking create multiple constraints; fragmented unloading and queueing extend handling and reduce flexibility.
+Loading-bay time limits, a service-lift booking and central parking controls create multiple constraints; fragmented unloading and queueing extend handling and reduce flexibility.

 Apply neighbourhood context

-Permit parking near the centre, terrace street width in Heavitree and Mount Pleasant, apartment access by the Quay, and suburban driveways in Pinhoe or Countess Wear each create different plans.
-Parking layouts, housing density and building access rules vary across different parts of EXETER.
+Permit parking near the centre, terrace street width in Heavitree and Mount Pleasant, apartment access by the Quay, and suburban driveways in Pinhoe or Countess Wear each create different planning needs.
+Parking layouts, housing density and building access rules vary across different parts of Exeter.
 The guides below explain the practical moving considerations for each neighbourhood.
+A denser neighbourhood example is man and van services in Heavitree.